Back to Top

 House Bill 728, entitled “Weekly Maintenance Of Voter Registration Records”, which requires the State Board of Elections and local County Board of Elections to maintain the list of eligible voters in the State by removing the names of ineligible voters (such as death, conviction of a felony, or moved out of the county) from their official lists of eligible voters, and updating the addresses and other necessary data of persons who remain on their official lists of eligible voters.

-The Senate filed Senate Bill 747, entitled “Elections Law Changes”, that was modified to include provisions negotiated and agreed upon by the House and the Senate.
+Senate Bill 747, entitled “Elections Law Changes”, this Bill was modified to include provisions negotiated and agreed upon by the House and the Senate.
 I was very proud that language from House Bills 304, 485, 772, 641, 728 and 816 were included in the modified Senate Bill 747.
 This Bill passed the House and the Senate but was vetoed by the Governor.
 Both the Senate and the House voted to override the veto, and Senate Bill 747 is now law.

 Separate and apart from the above, I filed and was the lead Primary Sponsor of House Bill 770, entitled “An Act to Require Cast Vote Records”, which would require voting systems to create cast vote records and authorize access to cast vote records when a public records request is filed.
 A “cast vote record” means a de-identified (the identity of the voter is not disclosed) electronic record of voter’s choices for each ballot item electronically created by a voting system utilizing mechanical or electronic voting equipment to tabulate ballots.
 This Bill passed the House and was sent to the Senate for consideration during the last days of the 2023 Long Session.
-Unfortunately, the Senate did not have adequate time to proceed on the Bill, and hopefully it will be considered during the 2024 Short Session.
+Unfortunately, the Senate did not have adequate time to proceed on the Bill.

 Report on Appropriation Requests That I Obtained During the 2023 Long Legislative Session